Table Features

 By default, the app freezes the Issue key and Summary columns on the left.
 You can freeze other columns as well by using the pin function.

-Hover the cursor over the column you want to freeze, click 📍 to pin a column to avoid scrolling it away.
+Hover the cursor over the column you want to freeze, click the three-dot symbol → choose 📍Pin column to avoid scrolling it away.

 This is helpful if you want to utilize both the spreadsheet and the gantt feature while keeping important data field visible.

-To unfreeze a column, simply hover over that column again and click the 📍 with a / to remove the pin.
+To unfreeze a column, simply hover over that column again, click the three-dot symbol, and choose Unpin column.

 3. How to create a new view (Saved views)?